onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 b.
 ONAP Ready
 ---------------

-OpenECOMP is the “brain” providing the lifecycle management and control of software-centric network resources, infrastructure and services.
+ONAP is the “brain” providing the lifecycle management and control of software-centric network resources, infrastructure and services.
-OpenECOMP is critical in achieving the objectives to increase the value of the Network Cloud to customers by rapidly on-boarding new services, enabling the creation of a new ecosystem of consumer and enterprise services, reducing capital and operational expenditures, and providing
+ONAP is critical in achieving the objectives to increase the value of the Network Cloud to customers by rapidly on-boarding new services, enabling the creation of a new ecosystem of consumer and enterprise services, reducing capital and operational expenditures, and providing